Note

 By default, Event Hubs namespaces are accessible from internet as long as the request comes with valid authentication and authorization.
 With IP firewall, you can restrict it further to only a set of IPv4 and IPv6 addresses or address ranges in CIDR (Classless Inter-Domain Routing)

-This feature is helpful in scenarios in which Azure Event Hubs should be only accessible from certain well-known sites.
+This feature is helpful in scenarios where Azure Event Hubs should be accessible only from certain well-known sites.
 Firewall rules enable you to configure rules to accept traffic originating from specific IPv4 and IPv6 addresses.
 For example, if you use Event Hubs with Azure Express Route, you can create a firewall rule to allow traffic from only your on-premises infrastructure IP addresses.

 IP firewall rules

 You specify IP firewall rules at the Event Hubs namespace level.
-So, the rules apply to all connections from clients using any supported protocol.
-Any connection attempt from an IP address that doesn't match an allowed IP rule on the Event Hubs namespace is rejected as unauthorized.
+The rules apply to all connections from clients using any supported protocol.
+The Event Hubs namespace rejects any connection attempt from an IP address that doesn't match an allowed IP rule as unauthorized.
 The response doesn't mention the IP rule.
-IP filter rules are applied in order, and the first rule that matches the IP address determines the accept or reject action.
+IP firewall rules are applied in order, and the first rule that matches the IP address determines the accept or reject action.

 Important points

-• Turning on firewall rules for your Event Hubs namespace blocks incoming requests by default, unless requests originate from a service operating from allowed public IP addresses.
-Requests that are blocked include the requests from other Azure services, from the Azure portal, from logging and metrics services, and so on.
+- When you turn on firewall rules for your Event Hubs namespace, the firewall blocks incoming requests by default, unless requests originate from a service operating from allowed public IP addresses.
+Blocked requests include the requests from other Azure services, from the Azure portal, from logging and metrics services, and so on.
 As an exception, you can allow access to Event Hubs resources from certain trusted services even when the IP filtering is enabled.
-For a list of trusted services, see Trusted Azure services.
+For a list of trusted services, see Trusted Microsoft services.

-• Specify at least one IP firewall rule or virtual network rule for the namespace to allow traffic only from the specified IP addresses or subnet of a virtual network.
-If there are no IP and virtual network rules, the namespace can be accessed over the public internet (using the access key).
+- Specify at least one IP firewall rule or virtual network rule for the namespace to allow traffic only from the specified IP addresses or subnet of a virtual network.
+If there are no IP and virtual network rules, users can access the namespace over the public internet (by using the access key).

 When creating a namespace, you can either allow public only (from all networks) or private only (only via private endpoints) access to the namespace.
-Once the namespace is created, you can allow access from specific IP addresses or from specific virtual networks (using network service endpoints).
+Once you create the namespace, you can allow access from specific IP addresses or from specific virtual networks (by using network service endpoints).

 Configure public access when creating a namespace